shuftipro/Android-SDK/verification-with-rest-api/README.md

 [![](https://raw.githubusercontent.com/shuftipro/RESTful-API-v1.2/master/assets/banner.jpg)](https://www.shuftipro.com/)

-# What Is This?
+# What is Shufti Pro?
-Shufti Pro is an Identity Verification software as a service that enables enterprises and individuals to secure their KYC and AML compliance.
-With quick, and realtime results, it acts as a security measure for sound risk assessment by using Face Verification, Document Verification, Information Authentication, and PEP's, Criminals and Money Laundering Checks.
-It is the go-to option for Payment Systems, FinTECH industry, Crypto, Banks, Lending Economy & Trading platforms.
+Shufti Pro is an AI based Identity Verification SaaS (Software as a Service) that offers real-time, global verifications for seamless KYC/AML/KYB compliance.

+It provides businesses with a sound risk-cover and helps prevent fraud with its automated identity verification services including: Face Verification, Document and Address Verification, Biometric Consent and 2 Factor Authentication.

+AML screening services enable clients to gain an extra layer of security, by scanning cybercriminals and fraudsters at source.

+An easy to integrate API allows smooth customer onboarding and establishes longstanding trust, while optimising customer processing costs altogether.

+Shufti Pro is the go-to ID authentication solution for digital payment systems, FinTech firms, Cryptocurrency, banks, and trading platforms.
+Businesses can eradicate financial risk and digital ID theft, and boost operating efficiency all in a matter of seconds.

 # Table of contents
 * [Basic Setup](#basic-setup)